• 7 min read

 Staying Sober Through Chronic Pain

-An article titled, “Successful Pain Management for the Recovering Addicted Patient” was recently published in the Primary Care Companion to the Journal of Clinical Psychiatry.
+An titled, “Successful Pain Management for the Recovering Addicted Client” was recently published in the Primary Care Companion to the Journal of Clinical Psychiatry.
 The study explains that some pain medications can be clinically beneficial if there is “clear documentation of indication for the medication, dose, dosing interval, and amount provided.”
 At Princeton Detox and Recovery Center we believe that individuals who are simultaneously suffering from an addictive disorder and from chronic pain are best treated with a combination of non-narcotic pain medications and a wide range of proven holistic pain management techniques.
 Sadly, individuals who suffer from substance abuse and dependency are less likely to receive adequate care for chronic pain than other members of the population.
 Inadequate pain relief also happens to be one of the primary sources of relapse in men and women who have maintained sobriety for an extended period of time but are still experiencing pain-related symptoms.
 When it comes to our comprehensive and individualized program of clinical, medical and therapeutic addiction treatment, we take all underlying and contributing factors into careful account.
 If it is discovered that a client has been self-medicating the symptoms of chronic pain we immediately set to work developing a treatment plan that effectively tackles this underlying issue.

 We understand how difficult it can be to stay sober while experiencing the unpleasant and all-consuming symptoms associated with chronic pain.
 The good news is that we have had ample success in providing alternative pain management techniques that are just as effective – if not more effective – than narcotic pain medications.
 During the medically monitored detox portion of our multi-phased approach to addiction treatment, clients might be given a non-habit-forming pain medication like acetaminophen or ibuprofen.
 Clients might also be given anti-inflammatory drugs when deemed necessary, or other medications – like suboxone – to help alleviate the physical pain associated with symptoms of withdrawal.
 These medications are extremely effective for individuals in medical detox, however, when an individual transfers to the inpatient treatment phase of addiction recovery he or she is thoroughly introduced to a much broader range of effective and extremely safe pain management techniques.

-The US National Library of Medicine published a study titled, “Treating Pain in Addicted Patients: Recommendations from an Expert Panel.”
+The US National Library of Medicine published a study titled, “Treating Pain in Addicted Clients: Recommendations from an Expert Panel.”
 The study explains that when a professional clinician is faced with treating chronic pain in an individual who has been suffering from substance abuse, there are many factors to consider.
 Unfortunately, many clinicians who do not have a personal background in addiction still go for the “quick fix” and prescribe an addictive, opioid pain reliever.
 At Princeton Detox and Recovery Center we have extensive experience treating chronic pain and addiction at the same time – and we never prescribe potentially habit-forming medications.
 Instead, we take an integrated and holistic approach.

 Pain Management Services